Part 1: Introduction

 2.2 This Procedure will be used in the case of any allegations of research misconduct in relation to University’s staff (including technical and professional services staff), as well as anybody authorised to undertake research under the auspices of the University of Southampton, using the University’s facilities, working on the University’s premises anywhere in the world, or elsewhere on behalf of the University.
 This may include visiting or emeritus researchers, associates, honorary contract holders, casual workers, consultants and contractors.

 2.3 This Procedure does not apply to the University’s students (both undergraduate and postgraduate).
 Any concern about research misconduct in relation to a University student should be reported to the relevant Faculty’s Curriculum and Quality Assurance (CQA) Team.
-It will be treated as a potential breach of academic integrity (AI) and investigated in line with the University’s Regulations Governing Academic Integrity
+It will be treated as a potential breach of academic responsibility and conduct and investigated in line with the University’s Regulations Governing Academic Responsibility and Conduct.

 2.4 Cross-institutional research misconduct allegations